Everything you need to know about ATEX regulations

 The two directives applicable in France for the prevention of explosion risks

-• the requirements aimed at improving the safety and health protection of workers likely to be exposed to the risk of explosive atmospheres ( Directive 1999/92/EC of December 16, 1999),
+• the requirements aimed at improving the safety and health protection of workers likely to be exposed to the risk of explosive atmospheres (Directive 1999/92/EC of 16 December 1999),

-• devices and protection systems intended for use in explosive atmospheres (Directive 2014/34/EU of February 26, 2014).
+• protective equipment and systems intended for use in explosive atmospheres (Directive 2014/34/EU of 26 February 2014).

 What should the operator think about to maintain a safe environment?